Samic8/samdawson.dev/src/articles/media-queries-tailwind.md

 }
 ```

-Because the _@media_ [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) does not increase specificity (nor do any other at-rules) if the utility classes appeared first in the cascade adding both the "btn" and "large-text" classes to a element would result in the font-size always being 16px.
+Because the _@media_ [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) does not increase specificity (nor do any other at-rules) if the utility classes appeared first in the cascade adding both the "btn" and "large-text" classes to an element would result in the font-size always being 16px.

 I think the main takeaway from all of this is to be more aware of how the cascade effects media queries and learn how to work with that instead of fighting against it with **!important**.